CIS-5640-Spring-2026/cis-5640-spring-2026.github.io/_assignments/13_Theme.md

 hide_from_announcments: true
 ---

+Welcome to Lab 3!
+We will explore how themes and mechanics interact in game design.
+This lab will take place over two weeks, giving you time to brainstorm, prototype, playtest, and refine your own version of Crazy Eights, a classic card game that plays similarly to UNO but uses a standard 52-card deck.

+---
 ## **Submission Instructions**

 To submit this assignment and all future ones, please upload your submission to the appropriate Discord channel and adhere to the following guidelines: